jorgeta/ner/LOGBOOK.md

 ### Thursday 07.01

 Continue evaluation notebook on the models.
+Look at what a flair_ner model is.
+Set up a report outline.

 ### Friday 08.01

 Research space complexity and how to calculate that.
 Calculate time complexity.

-## Saturday 09.01

-Company work.

-## Sunday 10.01

-Look at what a flair_ner model is.
+### Monday 11.01

+Master thesis meeting.
+Questions related to complexity and pre-training.
 Read paper related to the flair model and paper relatied to the BiLSTM-CRF.

-## Plan

-## Monday 11.01

-Master thesis meeting.
-Set up paper, describe models.
+### Tuesday 12.01

 Output the mistakes that the models make.
 Look at and discuss the mistakes that the models make.

-Discuss potential pitfalls and drawbacks of their model.
+Read paper related to the danlp repository.

+Time complexity: compare timings of all test set data on a CPU and on a GPU for both models.

+Space complexity:
+- find the number of parameters used by each model
+- figure out how much space each of the models use on disk
+    - flair: 474 955 814 bytes (481,5 MB on disk)
+    - bert: 442 545 317 bytes (443,1 MB on disk)

-## Tuesday 12.01
+## Plan

+### Wednesday 13.01

+Status meeting.
+Questions:
+- Problems related to using the models on the GPU.
+- BERT and Flair has 9 and 10 classes respectively, haven't figured out why.
+- None of the models does ever predict MISC.
+- WHat does inference mean when talking about memory usage during inference?

+Continue work on time and space complexity.

+### Thursday 14.01

 Describe the fine-tuning done by danlp.
-Try to get results on time complexity and/or space complexity.
+Set up paper, describe models.

+Look at the outputted mistakes that the models make, and discuss potential pitfalls and drawbacks of their model.